Maddy824/ai-infra-generator/README.md

 ### LLM Backends

-The default backend is **Ollama**, which runs locally and needs no API key.
+The default backends is **Ollama**, which runs locally and needs no API key.

 ```bash
 # Ollama (default — free, local)